mschmidty/bio_notes/r/_posts/2018-11-20-classifying_high_res_aerial_images.md

 categories: [ GIS, R, Remote Sensing ]
 ---

 The following note documents a proof of concept for classifying vegetation with 4 band 0.1m aerial imagery.
-We used sagebrush, bare ground, grass, and PJ for classes.  approximately 300 training polygons were haphazardly drawn by me in about an hour and were relatively balanced, with sagebrush being the exception (which ultimately lead to the highest error for any class).
+We used sagebrush, bare ground, grass, and PJ for classes.  approximately 300 training polygons were used as a training data.

 ## What I Learned
 ### Success
 Random forests was quite successful in classification.
 The largest error occurred in sagebrush, with an out of bag error of about 3%.
 However, because this was a first attempt, I did not use a train and validation set.
-Future iterations of this process should definitely use a more rigorous validation methodology.
+Future iterations of this process should definitely use a more rigorous validation methodology to inform model decisions.

 ### Failures
 Shadows presented the biggest challenge to classification.
 There  are two ways to handle this:
 * **Segmentation** - We could try to segment out the shadows prior to classification, and use the shadows as a separate class.
 We would need to thing about if this would through off any cover estimates.
 At first thought I would say no, because it would be standardized across a tile.
 * **Adding in predictors** - I think if we used our vegetation polygons as a predictive layer random forests may be able to split the shadows.
 This would also require us however to draw the shadows as part of a plant so that random forests associates the shadow with the plant/tree.[Segementation Resource](https://fickse.wordpress.com/2015/06/18/quick-and-dirty-object-based-segmentation-in-r/)
+## Compute power
-* **Compute power** was a huge problem for this process.
+Compute power was a huge limitation.
 One tile of imagery is about 12 GB in memory.
 That's about 1/3 of my 32 GB of memory.
-I've heard that tensorflow, which uses the GPU, can perform random forests, but that may need to be done in python.
+I've heard that tensorflow, which uses the GPU, can perform random forests, but I haven't figured out a way to do that in r.

 ### Future Loops
-I do not think we have the compute power to perform this accross the entire basin.
-However, I do think that we could loop through each tile with something like lapply.
-The next step would be to clean everything up and put the process into a function that you could then loop through.
+I do not think we have the compute power to perform this process across the entire basin.
+However, I do think that we could loop through each tile with something like `lapply`.
+The next step would be to clean everything up and put the process into a function that you could then predict each tile individually.
+I think we may need to normalize the statistics on the rasters first however.

 ## Some Results